arjun-menon/Distributed-Graph-Algorithms/Minimum-Spanning-Tree/ReadMe.md

         * If the fragment receving the Connect _has also_ sent a Connect to the other fragment, they ***merge***.
         * In any other case, the fragment _simply does not reply_ and _waits for *the situation to change*_.
 The way the algorithm works, a merge or absorption will occur eventually.
 5. The termination case for the algorithm is, when a fragment is ***unable*** _to find a minimum weight outgoing edge_.
 This case means that it is the _only fragment left._ Therefore it must be the complete MST.
+6. Finally two important thing to note are:
+    * Fragments of level-1 and above, are controlled by a pair of nodes called the ***core nodes***.
+These nodes are first formed during the initial level-0 Connect exchanges.
+Nodes sending _Connect_s to each other form a level-1 fragment.
+    * Fragments are identified by the _weight_ of the edge between the core nodes.
+Since, all edges have to be unique as pre-requisite for the GHS algorithm, the edge weight can be used to uniquely identify a fragment.

 There is a lot more to inner working of the algorithms, such as how exactly mergers and absorptions occur, how the minimum weight outgoing edge is found, etc. However these details would be too low-level to be discussed in this document.